Harsh501/hack_2019/README.md

 # ![pageres](https://i.imgur.com/50tfiFo.png)
 Let's face it!
 Everyone is addicted to their smartphones in some way or the other.
 In order to help people from becoming mindless smartphone zombies, we built an app that identifies such app usage patterns and helps you to break out of the habit by suggesting you activities that are more fulfilling.

-Take a look for yourself.
+As soon as the Apollo GraphQL's server data detects a usage patterns similar to mindless surfing the app helps by suggesting alternative activities as shown below.

 ![pageres](https://i.imgur.com/PuGw6dP.jpg)